-Views expressed are those of the author and are subject to change.
+The views expressed are those of the authors at the time of writing.
 Other teams may hold different views and make different investment decisions.
 The value of your investment may become worth more or less than at the time of original investment.
 While any third-party data used is considered reliable, its accuracy is not guaranteed.
 For professional, institutional, or accredited investors only.

 We believe these local companies will see lasting growth that is less susceptible to external factors like the ongoing US-China trade war and more driven by domestic growth.
 This includes the types of companies that are seeing accelerated demand for local products and services in the wake of these factors, as well as the firms that simply better cater to the nuances of the local markets.

 The shift to domestic tech

 The growth of domestic tech solutions in China and broader Asia is not just a long-term trend.
 It is often a stated strategic goal to build up tech infrastructures and manufacturing bases to supply technology domestically.
 These efforts are frequently supported by regulations and outright government spending.
-For example, China is projected to invest US$1.4 trillion over six years to 2025 to build out its digital and 5G infrastructure, with a strong focus on domestic suppliers.
-Japan, South Korea, India, Taiwan and Singapore are among numerous other Asian countries with significant tech expenditures each year.
+For example, China is projected to invest US$1.4 trillion over six years to 2025 to build out its digital and 5G infrastructure, with a strong focus on domestic suppliers.1 Japan, South Korea, India, Taiwan, and Singapore are among numerous other Asian countries with significant tech expenditures each year.
 In some, this includes dedicated training for the local population on new technologies like artificial intelligence.2 Japan also recently passed a digital transformation bill to improve digitalization across its government entities.3

 Long-term efforts to develop tech capabilities in Asia have had promising results.
-In the last few years, for instance, China has invested US$24 billion more into 5G than the US.2 Now, nine of the top 13 companies contributing to the development of 5G are located in Asia,3 with four of these in China alone (versus two in the US).
-We think Asia’s earlier adoption of 5G will enable local firms to take leading positions in other areas of progress like edge computing.
-In addition, China’s aim to build a domestic semiconductor industry — including a new US$29 billion semiconductor fund4 — is driving demand for both Japanese semiconductor equipment and Taiwanese wafers and integrated circuits.
+For example, forecasts show Asia is expected to be the leader in 5G adoption in 2025 (Figure 1).
+We think Asia’s earlier adoption of 5G could enable local firms to take leading positions in other areas of progress like edge computing.
+In addition, China’s aim to build a domestic semiconductor industry — including a US$29 billion semiconductor fund4 — is driving demand for both Japanese semiconductor equipment and Taiwanese wafers and integrated circuits.
 South Korea has also now pledged to spend US$450 billion over the next 10 years to maintain leadership in semiconductors.5

 Bespoke local software

 However, even if an Asia tech firm can manufacture every component of, say, a smartphone, it would still need an operating system, which has traditionally come from US software companies.
 Local software for local uses is therefore a growing market.
-For example, domestic cloud services providers now make up 70% of the Chinese market.5
+For example, domestic cloud services providers now make up more than 80% of the Chinese market.6

 Historically, many foreign software companies have asked local customers to adapt to their global products.
 We believe local Asia tech companies are now offering cheaper solutions that better fit Asian markets.
 For example, in South Korea, a domestic enterprise software provider has significantly disrupted a major US software firm’s market share by better catering to local customers.